Maze allows you to add tags/parameters to your unmoderated study URL to record custom metadata on individual sessions.

 Generating custom URLs

-If you send your test links via a third-party tool, they may have features that allow you to pipe the custom data in the URL dynamically.
+If you send your test links via a third-party tool, they may have features that allow you to pipe the custom data in to the URL dynamically.

-For instance, you could send out URLs that include the following (example) syntax: t.maze.co/74641933?name={{firstName}}&gender={{gender}}
+For example, you could send out URLs that include the following (example) syntax:

-While we don't directly support or endorse them, there are several products you could potentially use to generate and distribute custom URLs, such as:
+t.maze.co/74641933?name={{firstName}}&gender={{gender}}While we don’t directly support or endorse them, there are several products you may use to generate and distribute custom URLs, including:

 - Autopilot: Personalization variables